-Our school will respond to unauthorised absence or missing education where there are known safeguarding risks by working in partnership with Sefton Council and participating in the first day response system.
+Our school will respond to absence from school /missing education where there are known safeguarding risks by working in partnership with Sefton Council and participating in the first day response system.
+Our Pastoral Worker.
+Local Authority attendance and welfare officer as well as the Headteacher will work alongside parent to improve attendance through conversations, letters and meetings.

-c.
-LOOKED AFTER CHILDREN AND PREVIOUSLY LOOKED AFTER CHILDREN
+10.3 LOOKED AFTER CHILDREN AND PREVIOUSLY LOOKED AFTER CHILDREN